-- A. Maintain demographic and economic profiles of the region and subareas to support current programs and LRTP projects; - B. Continue to monitor regional growth trends by compiling data on population, employment, housing, land use, environment, construction, economic indicators, transportation systems by appropriate units of geography, including Traffic Analysis Zone (TAZ); - C. Continue to employ the regional travel demand model to evaluate impacts of proposed developments on the transportation network as well as the effectiveness of proposed transportation projects; - D. Coordinate with member jurisdictions to ensure changes in land use development and transportation facilities are accurately reflected in the model; - E. Continue to further develop/enhance socio-economic data capabilities using the travel demand model in TransCAD and the land use planning tool in Community Viz in an effort to maintain efficient and effective modeling systems; - F. Maintain components of the Community Viz model to conduct land use planning/allocation of developments and integrate new areas identified for growth, including TOD and bus rapid transit station locations.
-Includes associated training of BCDCOG staff (anticipated through procurement of/engagement with proprietor of Community Viz or training affiliate); - G. Continue to coordinate with jurisdictions on application of a transit-oriented development framework that identifies the balance of land uses and urban design scenarios needed to ensure efficient benefits to the region's housing affordability and transportation system; - H. Develop a strategic plan to support implementation of equitable transit-oriented development in the region, and develop and maintain an application to monitor and report on progress made in TOD implementation; - I. Evaluate the average costs of transportation incurred by residents/households commuting to/from the region's employment centers and other essential services to enhance understanding of implications the region's land use decisions have on housing affordability and transportation systems; - J. Continue to refine and maintain the BCDCOG's web-based mapping tool for public use; - K. Identify and facilitate relevant training and research activities for staff to provide or attend; and invest in new databases, equipment, and software as needed.
+- A. Maintain demographic and economic profiles of the region and subareas to support current programs and LRTP projects; - B. Continue to monitor regional growth trends by compiling data on population, employment, housing, land use, environment, construction, economic indicators, transportation systems by appropriate units of geography, including Traffic Analysis Zone (TAZ); - C. Continue to employ the regional travel demand model to evaluate impacts of proposed developments on the transportation network as well as the effectiveness of proposed transportation projects; - D. Coordinate with member jurisdictions to ensure changes in land use development and transportation facilities are accurately reflected in the model; - E. Continue to further develop/enhance socio-economic data capabilities using the travel demand model in TransCAD and the land use planning tool in Community Viz in an effort to maintain efficient and effective modeling systems; - F. Maintain components of the Community Viz model to perform land use planning/allocation of developments and integrate new areas identified for growth, including TOD and bus rapid transit station locations.
+Includes associated training of BCDCOG staff (anticipated through procurement of or engagement with proprietor of Community Viz or training affiliate as needed; - G. Continue to coordinate with jurisdictions on application of a transit-oriented development framework that identifies the balance of land uses and urban design scenarios needed to ensure efficient benefits to the region's housing affordability and transportation system; - H. Develop a strategic plan to support implementation of equitable transit-oriented development in the region, and develop and maintain an application to monitor and report on progress made in TOD implementation, to include procurement of data sources such as Replica, Remix etc. as needed; - I. Develop an affordable housing strategy through the Lowcountry Rapid Transit (LCRT) TOD Study Phase 3: Strategic Housing Blueprint (FTA TOD Pilot Program Grant), to complement and advance previous TOD planning by focusing on implementation of affordable housing strategies in the LCRT corridor via station area site plans, zoning and policy progression, neighborhood plans, and community outreach and education. - J. Evaluate the average costs of transportation incurred by residents/households commuting to/from the region's employment centers and other essential services to enhance understanding of implications the region's land use decisions have on housing affordability and transportation systems; - K. Continue to refine and maintain the BCDCOG's web-based mapping tool for public use;

+L. Identify and facilitate relevant training and research activities for staff to provide or attend; and invest in new databases, equipment, and software as needed.